 - continue to ensure risks to workers’ health and safety are managed effectively.

 Guidance and resources

 We have developed our own guidance for businesses, services and workers on how to manage mental health risks when working from home.
 This information is useful for both regular working from home arrangements, and during unusual situations such as during the COVID-19 pandemic.

-We expect businesses to keep following advice from the government.
+We expect businesses and services to keep following advice from the government and other expert sources.
 For example:

-- working producitvely at home - top tips (PDF)(external link) - Health and Safety Association NZ
+- working productively at home - top tips (PDF)(external link) - Health and Safety Association NZ

 - workstations, work environment, privacy and security (PDF)(external link) - Government Health and Safety lead